 In the United States, full truckload freight shipping is the most used method for shipping goods.
 FTL freight shipping is used when a business has enough cargo to fill an entire truck, as compared to less-than-truckload (LTL) freight shipping.
 The form and volume of product being delivered, for the most part, has no bearing on the truckload rate as long as the standard freight insurance is in place and the total weight is less than 45,000 pounds.

-Full truckload quote, which is calculated using a cost per mile travelled or a flat door-to-door rate, is arguably the most straightforward mode of measurement.
+Full truckload quote, which is calculated using a cost per mile traveled or a flat door-to-door rate, is arguably the most straightforward mode of measurement.
 The flat rate, on the other hand, is determined using a number of factors and variables.
-To get a good freight shipping quote for your cargo, you must understand the factors that go into pricing these rates.

 We've broken them down below so you can get a reasonable full truckload quote for your next shipment.

 The distance that shipments cover certainly affects truckload quotes.
 However, math isn't always as simple as it seems.
 Longer distances normally charge more due to increased fuel usage and travel time, but trucking lanes have an effect on this metric as well.